willbaginski/sudoko/DESIGN.md

 We anticipate the following modules or functions:

-*validate_grid*, which takes a 9x9 partially completed suduko grid and returs a boolean based on if the grid follows Suduko rules
+*validate_grid*, which takes a 9x9 partially completed suduko grid and returns a boolean based on if the grid follows Suduko rules

 ## Pseudo code for logic/algorithmic flow ##